codotype/codotype.github.io/docs/generator/overview.md

 # Codotype Generators

-This is where we document the ins-and-outs of codotype generators.
+This is where we document the ins-and-outs of Codotype generators.

-## Metadata
-Each codotype generator requires the following metadata
-- `id`
-- `name`
-- `icon_url`
-- `github_url`

-## Global Options
-A generator may optionally expose a series of global options that an end-user may configure when they run the generator.

-## Model Options
-A generator may optionally expose a series of configurable fields whose values are scoped to each model in the generated app.

-## Addons Options
+## Overview

-A generator may optionally expose a series of configurable Addons that facilitate additional functionality in a generator.
+A Codotype Generator is a package that plugs into the Codotype runtime and generates code.

+TODO - need a much more detailed overview of what precisely a generator _is_.